 A PIR sensor is most commonly seen in security systems to detect movement before sending the alarm off.
 They detect motion whenever there is a change of infrared temperature in their field of view.

 Most PIR sensors have some adjustable screws on them that will allow you to adjust both the time and sensitivity of them.
-The time will allow you to set a delay before it will go off (Send a high signal).
+The time will allow you to set a delay before it goes off (Send a high signal).
 (About 2-4 seconds).
-The sensitivity is how much movement needs to occur before it will go off.
+The sensitivity is how much movement needs to occur before it goes off.

-The piezo buzzer is a simple speaker that outputs a sound whenever a current is run through it.
-In this circuit the buzzer will give a loud beep whenever the motion detector circuit is triggered.
+The piezo buzzer is a simple speaker that outputs a sound whenever a current is traveling through it.
+In this circuit, the buzzer will give a loud beep whenever the motion detector circuit is triggered.

-A breadboard isn’t necessarily required for this project but I would highly recommend using one.
-They make prototyping and building circuitry a lot easier.
+A breadboard isn’t necessarily a requirement for this project, but I would highly recommend using one.
+A breadboard makes prototyping and building circuitry a lot easier.